SCOVILR WINTER 2020 COURSES

 Jim Williams has taught ILR courses since 2007.
 He recently published Claiming the Desert, a history of Oro Valley from 1865 to 1965.

-2. Modern American Politics or Has America Gone Tilt?
+2. Please note: As of Feb.
+7, 2020, class is closed to new registrations.
+Modern American Politics or Has America Gone Tilt?
 Don Shepperd

 6 sessions 9:00-11:00 Feb 3-Mar 9